angrotheman/vanilla-essence/libs/vanilla-essence/README.md

 - **Magic Values:** This adds custom css properties such as `paddingX`, `paddingY`, `marginX`, and `marginY`.
 You may already know this from the sprinkles API.
 There it is called `shorthands`. _These settings can be customized in `config.magicProps`_.

+- **Pseudo-elements:** This automatically adds `content: ''` when the modifiers `before` and `after` are used.
+Of course, only if it is not specified with a different value.

 - **`responsive` API:** This allows for easy implementation of responsive styling using the same breakpoints as [Tailwind CSS](https://tailwindcss.com/docs/responsive-design). _These settings can be customized in `config.breakpoints`_.

 ```js